Jimmy Haig

 James Scott Haig (7 December 1924 – 28 October 1996) was a Scottish-born New Zealand rugby footballer who represented New Zealand in both rugby league and rugby union.

 Early years

 Haig was born in Scotland but emigrated to New Zealand at a young age with his family and grew up in Kaitangata in Otago.
 His elder brother, Laurie, was also an All Black.
 Another brother, Bert, played for Otago in rugby union while another, Bill, represented the province in cricket.

 Rugby union career

 Haig made his first grade debut for Otago in 1945, playing in four matches, and also playing for the South Island and a New Zealand XV that year.

+He was selected as one of the 5 promising players of the year for the 1945 season in the Rugby Almananac of New Zealand.

 He played in another five matches in 1946 for Otago and again represented the South Island.

 Haig made his All Blacks debut against Australia on 14 September 1946.
 He played in the next Test match on 28 September, but this was also to be his last, as Haig switched codes to rugby league the following season.